 But people frequently comment they can’t wear wool because it’s itchy, or uncomfortable or they think they’re allergic to it.
 Well, some people are, but in other cases, the wool itches for different reasons.

-And its worth figuring this out, because wool garments are a great investment.
+And it’s worth figuring this out, because wool garments are a great investment.
+When it comes to winter wear, wool is my go-to choice.
 Since wool fibers resist piling, snagging, and breaking, wool garments typically outlast synthetic sweaters.
 My old reliable Land’s End red sweater has had regular use for about 25 years, and is still going strong.

 Furthermore, since wool fibers are naturally elastic, wool garments don’t wrinkle, bag, or sag as other fabrics.

 When it comes to homesteading or anything related to natural fibers, I consult my sister, Karla Moore.
-She cleans, cards, and spins wool from the sheared fleece, and knits it into custom, artisan hats, mittens, scarfs etc.
+She is a homesteader type, and cleans, cards, and spins wool from sheared fleece.
+Then she knits it into custom, artisan hats, mittens, scarfs etc.

 Here are five tips for buying and wearing wool so you don’t itch:

 Wear a base layer: I generally wear a long-sleeved polypropylene undershirt under everything in the winter.
 The polypropylene wicks away moisture from your skin and keeps you dry.
-A long-sleeved cotton tee shirt is a bad choice – cotton absorbs and holds moisture, leaving you cold and clammy.
+A better choice, for me, is to wear a merino wool long-sleeved under shirt, because it seems to breath better.
+A cotton tee shirt is a bad choice – cotton absorbs and holds moisture, leaving you cold and clammy.